josev2046/RTMP-Daisy-Chain/README.md

 ### User Story:
 As a content provider, I want to be able to multicast a single stream to multiple users with different authentication methods (SSO, password, and public)

-The process could be implemented as follows:
+This OVP-agnostic process could be implemented as follows:

 ![image](https://github.com/user-attachments/assets/dc377505-3a3a-4656-958b-2345560812bd)